 Saxenda and Wegovy are authorised for weight management, together with diet and physical activity in people who are obese or overweight in the presence of at least one weight-related health problem.
 Ozempic is authorised for the treatment of adults with insufficiently controlled type 2 diabetes as an adjunct to diet and exercise but has been used off-label for weight loss.
 Suicidal behaviour is not currently listed as a side effect in the EU product information for any GLP-1 receptor agonists.

-The review of Ozempic, Saxenda and Wegovy started on 3 July 2023 and has now been extended to include other GLP-1 receptor agonists.
+The review of Ozempic, Saxenda and Wegovy started on Agenda of the PRAC meeting 3-6 July 2023 and has now been extended to include other GLP-1 receptor agonists.
 This review is expected to conclude in November 2023.

 Information on safety signals